RathijitAich/FW-/README.md

-package to json is react app
+public to package json is react app